 Requirements are RiscOS 3.5 or later.

-This is a port of an MP3 encoder, optimised for speed.
+Shine is a port of an MP3 encoder, optimised for speed.
 It's simple, small, and fast.
-Executes at

 Please note.
 This is not a high quality encoder.
 At a 128k bitrate it may be acceptable